Kozeo/SwipeRight/README.md

 # SwipeRight Photo Browser

-A SwiftUI app that allows users to swipe through photos from their camera roll with smooth animations and visual indicators.
+A SwiftUI app that allows users to swipe through random photos from their camera roll with smooth animations and visual indicators.

 ## Features

-- Browse through random photos from your camera roll
+- Browse through randomly selected photos from your camera roll
+- Process photos in batches of 10 for efficient organization
 - Swipe right to keep photos (green halo effect)
 - Swipe left to archive photos (red text)
 - View photo date metadata
 - Smooth swipe animations and transitions
+- Batch completion feedback
+- Optimized memory management (only one photo loaded at a time)
 - Proper permission handling for photo library access

 ## Architecture